minima-global/minidocs/docs/runanode/selectplatform/android_v9_and_up.md

 ![Console](/img/runanode/android_4.png#width50)

 :::tip Rewards
-For every day your node is connected to the network, you will receive 1 Reward within the next 24 hours.
+For every day your node is connected to the network, you will receive 1 Reward.
 :::

 ## Next Steps